 To freeze this Glazed Apple Bundt Cake, just bake it without the glaze and freeze in an airtight container for up to four months.
 Once thawed you can re-heat it and add the glaze before serving.

 My Classic Apple Turnovers are made on a regular basis, but after getting my new Nordic Ware Autumn Wreath Bundt Pan I knew I had to make something with apples!
-If you’re in the US, you can get one here on Amazon.
-If you’re in the UK, click here (As an Amazon Associate, a small commission is made from qualifying purchases).
+You can get one here on Amazon. (#paidlink).

 One great thing about baking with fruit like my Glazed Apple Bundt Cake is there is so much moisture from the grated apples, there is no milk used in the recipe.
 It can also be easily made into a dairy-free apple cake by substituting the melted butter with the oil of your choice.

 This moist, fluffy cake with apples galore and a crunchy coating is near perfection.
 You can serve it for special occasions, to treat your loved ones, or make it purely for those moments when you just need a good slice of cake, this glazed apple beauty is guaranteed to hit the spot.

 Simply put, this beautiful cake is just delicious – bake it, and devour it.